Peak District, Derbyshire Holiday July 1999 - page 2

 |

-In the evening we ate out at a lovely pub not far from the cottage, both
+In the evening we ate out at a lovely pub not far from the Derbyshire

-enjoying steak and chips washed down with the local ale.
+cottage, both enjoying steak and chips washed down by some fine local

 |